Press & Announcements

 “A vast majority of wounds – including small ones – contain biofilm, which represents a serious challenge to wound healing,” said Gary S. Gillheeney, Sr., President and CEO of Organogenesis.
 “The new small size of PuraPly AM – which utilizes PHMB to manage bioburden while supporting healing – gives clinicians an exciting new option for treating a wide range of small wounds.”

 PuraPly® and PuraPly AM are both FDA 510(k)-cleared Class II medical devices indicated for acute and chronic wound management across a wide variety of wound types, including partial- and full-thickness wounds, pressure ulcers, surgical wounds, trauma wounds, and venous and diabetic ulcers.
 Both products are available in a range of sizes to meet the needs of a variety of wound types.

-PuraPly AM utilizes a novel technology—purified native collagen matrix embedded with polyhexamethylene biguanide, or PHMB, a broad-spectrum antimicrobial.
+PuraPly AM utilizes a native, cross-linked ECM embedded with polyhexamethylene biguanide, or PHMB, a broad-spectrum antimicrobial.
 This unique combination of native collagen and PHMB helps manage the reformation of biofilm while supporting healing across a wide variety of wound types, regardless of severity or duration.

 PuraPly AM has been named one of the “Top 10 Innovations in Podiatry” by Podiatry Today, an award-winning publication that covers the latest developments in podiatric medicine.

 Originally founded as a spin-off from technology developed at MIT in 1985, Massachusetts-based Organogenesis Inc. offers a portfolio of bioactive and acellular biomaterials products in advanced wound care and surgical biologics, including orthopedics and spine.
 Organogenesis's versatile portfolio is designed to treat a variety of patients with repair and regenerative needs.
 For more information, visit www.organogenesis.com.